narqo/test-kfake/README.md

 FAIL
 ```

-The results above show that the same test passed against Kafka, but failed when ran against `kfake` cluster.
+The results above show that the same test passed against Kafka, but failed when run against a `kfake` cluster.